drghirlanda/alex/Docs/AlexManual.md

 **MaxResponses** is the maximum number of response a subject is allowed to make in one trial.
 There are essentially two useful settings.
-If you set this to 1 the trial ends with the first response (the US is delivered if appropriate, of course).
+If you set this to 1 the trial ends with the first response (the S2 is presented if appropriate, of course).
 If you set it to an unrealistically large value, say 1000, you can record any number of responses per trial.
-Each of these may result in the US being delivered, as described above.
+Each of these may result in an S2 being presented, as described above.
 Note that you can set MaxReponses to a different value for different trial types, by including a MaxResponses column in `Phases.csv` (see the [section on text files](#textfiles) for an example).
 If a MaxResponses column exists, but the value is